bf/rust-security-problems/README.md

  [..]
 ```

 Ooops, how did contents of `/etc/passwd` get into the binary?
+By definition this is not a security vulnerabiltiy, but maybe it'll be fixed when filed as a [bug report](https://github.com/rust-lang/rust/issues/133837).

 # Expection: `rust-gdb` users can't be backdoored via `#![debugger_visualizer]`